Danielle-Respes/Northpeak-Descent-Cross-Platform-Intrusion-Sentinel-KQL-2026/debrief-prep-july-15.md

 # Prep for the July 15 Community Debrief

-I've been working the Northpeak hunt on my own.
 I got stuck at a few points but kept going, and I want to be open with the group about where those spots were so we can talk through them on July 15.

 **Where I am:** Q00, Q01, and Q02 done.
 Working Q03 next.